 The Free plan gives you storage space, a Weebly subdomain and free SSL but nothing else more.
 This would still be good for some use though – for example a personal website, blog or portfolio.
 These can be basic and don’t need to be overly snazzy.

-The Starter Plan at $4 per month isn’t much better but it does include a free domain name which Weebly values at $19 (although a .com elsewhere will set you back much less).
+The Connect plan at $5 per month isn’t much better but it does include a free domain name which Weebly values at $19 (although a .com elsewhere will set you back much less).
 This plan doesn’t include eCommerce features.

 In all honesty this rate is reasonable since you can make use of their payments and shopping cart features.
 If you were to go it on your own, you’d likely have to pay more to process payments online through a third-party.

-The number of products you can list depend on which plan you choose and only the most expensive Business Plan allows you to sell digital goods such as software licenses or things like that.
+The number of products you can list depends on which plan you choose and only the most expensive Business plan allows you to sell digital goods such as software licenses or things like that.
 It also gives you access to coupons and inventory management.